 After

-their vocal fans, and myself!
+their vocal fans, and me!
 A mixture of poor finishing and a couple of saves

 from Kevin Müller kept them at bay.
 München were playing some smashing stuff